Hailiang Group

-The Hailiang Group (海亮集团, khile-yang) is a Chinese private company with diversified operations in non-ferrous metals (particularly copper), construction, ecological agriculture, environmental protection, private education, finance, and real estate.
+The Hailiang Group (海亮集团 (Hǎiliàng Jítuán)) is a Chinese private company with diversified operations in non-ferrous metals (particularly copper), construction, ecological agriculture, environmental protection, private education, finance, and real estate.

 Founded in 1989 in Zhuji, Zhejiang Province, as a small copper tube plant, Hailiang has grown into one of China's largest private conglomerates.
 It was ranked 459th in the Fortune Global 500 for 2021.
 In a ranking of China's top 500 enterprises, it was listed 16th.

 Its private education arm, Hailiang Education Group Inc., is listed on the Nasdaq with the ticker symbol HLG.

 Operations

 Metals and Mining

-The non-ferrous metals segment, particularly copper processing and trade, is the core of Hailiang Group’s industrial portfolio.
+The non-ferrous metals segment, particularly copper processing and trade, is the core of Hailiang Group's industrial portfolio.
 The group controls Zhejiang Hailiang Co., Ltd., a publicly listed copper products manufacturer that is among the largest producers of copper pipes and tubes in the world.

 Hailiang has invested in copper mining and upstream raw material sourcing both domestically and abroad.
 In 2020, Zhejiang Hailiang announced a USD 1 billion investment into developing a high-grade copper mine in the DRC, including infrastructure and ore processing facilities.